LassazVegaz/parallel-gradient-descent/README.md

 ## Gradient Descent

-The gradient descent algorithm is an iterative optimization algorithm used to minimize a function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+The gradient descent algorithm is an iterative optimization algorithm used to minimize a function by iteratively moving in the direction of the steepest descent as defined by the negative of the gradient.
 The algorithm is commonly used in machine learning and artificial intelligence to optimize models and minimize loss functions.